Best Webcam for Zoom Calls in 2026

 Zoom has its own video processing layer that interacts with your webcam’s output.
 Understanding which webcam features complement Zoom’s processing — and which are redundant — prevents you from paying for specs you don’t need.

 Autofocus stability is the most Zoom-specific consideration.
-Zoom’s video compression is particularly sensitive to focus hunting — the soft-then-sharp-then-soft cycle that slow or imprecise autofocus produces.
-Every time focus shifts, the compression algorithm treats the change as new information and uses more bandwidth, which can trigger Zoom’s automatic quality reduction on lower bandwidth connections.
+Zoom’s video compression is particularly sensitive to focus hunting — the soft-then-sharp-then-soft cycle that slow autofocus produces.
+Every time focus shifts, the compression algorithm treats the change as new information and uses more bandwidth, which can trigger Zoom’s automatic quality reduction.
 Webcams with fast, confident autofocus that locks and holds produce more stable Zoom video than webcams with erratic autofocus, even at lower resolution.

-Built-in noise reduction in microphones matters differently for Zoom than for other contexts.
-Zoom applies its own noise suppression on top of whatever the webcam microphone sends — which means aggressive hardware noise reduction in the webcam mic can interact poorly with Zoom’s software suppression, sometimes producing an over-processed, slightly robotic audio quality.
+Built-in noise reduction in microphones matters differently for Zoom.
+Zoom applies its own noise suppression on top of whatever the webcam microphone sends — aggressive hardware noise reduction can interact poorly with Zoom’s software suppression, sometimes producing over-processed, slightly robotic audio.
 Webcams with more natural microphone pickup — like the Logitech C920x’s stereo mics — tend to work better with Zoom’s processing than webcams with heavy hardware noise cancellation.

 Frame rate is less critical for Zoom than for streaming.
 Zoom’s default video runs at 24-30fps regardless of your webcam’s maximum frame rate.
-60fps webcams don’t produce smoother Zoom calls — they produce smoother local video that Zoom then caps anyway.
-The 60fps spec matters for recording, not calling.
+60fps webcams don’t produce smoother Zoom calls — the 60fps spec matters for recording, not calling.

 For context on how your monitor setup affects how you appear on Zoom, see our guide on the best monitor arm for desk — monitor height directly determines whether your webcam sits at eye level or creates an unflattering angle.